wedesoft/arduino-sainsmart/README.md

 You can exit the *screen* terminal using Ctrl-A \\.

 **Warning: self-collisions of the robot can damage the servos!**

-# Credits

-Thanks to Ian Patient for pointing out the Bernstein polynomials for achieving smooth robot motion.

 # External links